momega/spacesimulator/README.md

 Features
 ========

-* Orbital maneuvers with fuel comsumption
+* Orbital maneuvers with fuel consumption
 * Display planes intersections of the spacecraft and target celestial body
 * Time warp
 * Display popup dialogs with detail information about all objects